 Frequently Asked Questions (FAQs)

-This isn’t one individual school the children are going to.
+Currently, there isn’t one school that all the children are going to.
 First, the porters come from multiple communities, some being hours apart from each other.
-Just with our original Fab Five families, they come from villages in and around both Moshi and Tanzania, which are two hours apart.
+Just with our original Fab Five families, they come from villages in and around both Moshi and Arusha, which are two hours apart.
 So we’re dealing with multiple schools.
+Our long-range goal is to BUILD two schools - one closer to Moshi, and then one closer to Arusha.

 Public schools teach only in Swahili.
 And only two countries in Africa speak Swahili – Tanzania and Kenya.
 In order to open these children up to maximum opportunity, it’s critical they’re taught in English.
 Secondarily, the meals being provided at private school offer a game-changing condition for these children; studies have shown that proper nutrition is paramount to a child being able to learn and retain.

-Those whose parents desire to send them to Catholic private school, which can run closer to $1,200, will need to seek the remaining funding elsewhere right now as our goal is to provide the same amount per child as we’re starting up.
+Those whose parents desire to send them to Catholic private school will need to seek the remaining funding elsewhere right now as our goal is to provide the same amount per child as we get established.

-Two children were sponsored in time to start school on January 8, 2020.
-The first, Moreen, was able to start her secondary education off on the right foot, and her younger sister, Careen, was able to make the shift while still in primary school.
+Two children were originally sponsored in time to start school on January 8, 2020.
+The first, Maureen, was able to start her secondary education off on the right foot, and her younger sister, Caren, was able to make the shift while still in primary school.

 I intentionally selected the “Fab Five” – the workers in our crew that I developed the most trusting relationships with – so that I could maintain very close conversation with them.
 Respicius Baitwa, our head guide, has agreed to be my primary point of contact in ongoing communications with all of the porters.
 He is well respected, having worked on the mountain for 22 years and having summited 500 times.
 I saw it firsthand while I was there, and communications with the others have affirmed my belief.